 Recent research conducted by Melbourne’s Monash University found that “hot particles” still exist in the soil.
 These are microscopic remnants of uranium and plutonium, which, due to the harsh environment of the Australian Outback, are slowly releasing plutonium into the soil and groundwater.

 The chemicals present are between a few micrometers and nanometers in size.
 Some have created “a plutonium-uranium-carbon compound that would be destroyed quickly in the presence of air, but which has held stable by [an iron-aluminum] alloy.”
 These chemicals are likely the result of the cooling of molten metal droplets from the initial nuclear explosions.

-The researchers found the plutonium has resulted in the continued release of radiation into the environment, where it is absorbed and ingested by humans, animals, and plant life.
+Researchers found the plutonium has resulted in the continued release of radiation into the environment, where it’s absorbed and ingested by humans, animals and plant life.
 While more research is needed regarding the breakdown of these particles and the impact of weather on their release, the study overall is a guide for environmental protection.

 The contamination has caused long-term health effects

-Those residing in the area complain of the health effects they’ve suffered due to the plutonium contamination from the aftermath of the nuclear tests.
-Experts say that long-term exposure to plutonium-emitted alpha radiation can cause many issues, including DNA damage, lung cancer, and radiation sickness.
+Those residing in the area of the Australian Outback where the nuclear tests were conducted complain of the health effects they’ve suffered due to the plutonium contamination.
+Experts say long-term exposure to plutonium-emitted alpha radiation can cause many issues, including DNA damage, lung cancer and radiation sickness.

-While the Australian government agreed in 2017 to provide increased health care for Indigenous people and veterans affected by the nuclear testing conducted at Maralinga, more is needed to ensure the land becomes safe for future inhabitation and use.
+While the Australian government agreed in 2017 to provide increased healthcare for Indigenous people and veterans affected by the nuclear testing conducted at Maralinga, more is needed to ensure the land becomes safe for future habitation and use.